Getting fraudulent clicks on your ads in no laughing matter.

 If Google consistently receives refund requests from an account that provides little information about the issue, then they’re just going to start ignoring the requests.
 Not to mention, if they’re receiving the same template over and over again it’s only a matter of time before they notice it’s an automated message.
 As soon as they realise this, they’ll either spend little time looking at it or skip over it entirely.

-You Should Save Your Requests For Obvious Fraud
+Save Your Requests For Obvious Fraud

 Following on from the previous point, if you regularly send refund requests with vague summaries and details, then you reduce the chance someone at Google will pay attention to them.